Sharing

 We've created a number of open source libraries to help us perform common tasks and give back to the community.

 Our open source libraries do better when there's one person that really steps up to maintain them.
-Each of our repositories has a leader that tries to keep the repository moving forward.
+Each of our repositories has at least one leader (codeowner) that tries to keep the repository moving forward.
 The leader doesn't necessarily do the bulk of the actual work; responsibilities include:

-• Blog, tweet, and otherwise advertise new releases and tips
+- Blog, post on social media, and otherwise advertise new releases and tips

 We track the current open source leaders of a project in the CODEOWNERS file in the repository.